 This document only contains 'Technical Regulations'.
 A separate document encompasses the 'Competition Regulations'.

-These regulations will be valid for all 2021 State Finals and the 2022 National Final.
-Some changes may only be valid for National Finals.
+These regulations will be valid for all 2024 State Finals and the 2025 National Final.

 Car diagrams and images used in this document are an illustrative representation only and do not necessarily constitute a 'legal' design.